wp-plugins/text-filter-suite/readme.txt

 all content will have the "fudd" filter applied to it, regardless of whether any TFS-related post custom fields are set.

+== Changelog ==
+= 1.2 - 2010-12-10 =
+* Added this changelog to the readme
+* Moved the is_feed() handling into the init, to avoid breaking in WordPress 3.1.
+* Added notes about the filters being CPU intensive.

 == Other notes ==